adg29/vanishingny/README.md

 # About Vanishing NY

-This data repository help visualize and commemorate their impact and history of buildings, businesses, and venues that have vanished in NY.
+Data collected to help visualize and commemorate the history and impact of buildings, businesses, and venues that have vanished in NY.

 ## Data

-`vanishingny.csv` is the master list of all collected records.
+[vanishingny.csv](../blob/master/vanishingny.csv) is the master list of all collected records.
 You will also find `txt` and `csv` files that contain identical data separated by year.
 These files contain the most recent data that has been cobtributed to the project.

-Use the `csv` data to create useful graphics and interactive visualizations.

-`txt2csv.py` converts `txt` formatted data into many individual `csv` files and one master `vanishingny.csv` file.
+[txt2csv.py](../blob/master/txt2csv.py) converts `txt` formatted data into many individual `csv` files and one master `vanishingny.csv` file according to some fairly specific parsing logic.
 Run this command if you add new data to the txt files.

-Or add the data directly to the `csv`.
+Or add the data directly to the `csv` files.

 Create a pull request and your contribution will be appreciated.